Usnea lambii

-Usnea lambii is a small species of fruticose lichen in the family Parmeliaceae.
+Usnea lambii or "witch's hair" is a small species of fruticose lichen in the family Parmeliaceae.
 It was first formally described as a new species in 1954 by Henry Imshaug.
 It has a bipolar distribution, that is, it occurs at both of Earth's polar regions.
 It is also found at high elevations in Mount Rainier National Park in Washington state, where it was first discovered.

 Taxonomy

 Usnea lambii was formally described by American lichenologist Henry Imshaug as a member of genus Neuropogon.
 The species epithet honours Elke Mackenzie (formerly Lamb), "one of lichenology's most devoted students and an outstanding monographer".
 The type specimen was collected near Yakima Park, Mount Rainier National Park, Washington, U.S.A. by Per Fredrik Scholander on 19 August 1942; the elevation was 6000 ft.
 The type specimen is housed in the Farlow Herbarium of Cryptogamic Botany at Harvard University.
 Neuropogon was later subsumed into Usnea when molecular phylogenetic analysis showed that the genus was polyphyletic, with a core group of species nested in genus Usnea.
 Subsequently, the taxon was transferred to Usnea in 2011 by H. Thorsten Lumbsch and Volkmar Wirth.

 In 1985, F. Joy Walker proposed relegating Usnea lambii to synonymy with Usnea sphacelata, but subsequent molecular data shows that the species are distinct.